+-- CSI-RS based inter-frequency measurement in clause xxx, when all CSI-RS resources for L3 measurement of this inter-frequency measurement object are overlapped by the measurement gap.

+- CSI-RS based inter-frequency measurement in clause xxx, when all of CSI-RS resources for L3 measurement of this inter-frequency measurement object are partially overlapped by the measurement gap.

-- Inter-frequency measurement object with measurement gap in clause 9.3- E-UTRA Inter-RAT measurement object in clauses 9.4.2 and 9.4.3.
+- SSB-based inter-frequency measurement object with measurement gap in clause 9.3- E-UTRA Inter-RAT measurement object in clauses 9.4.2 and 9.4.3.

 - E-UTRA Inter-RAT RSTD and E-CID measurements in clauses 9.4.4 and 9.4.5.